SimonDaraf/1DV609_A1P2/README.md

 Instead of rendering shapes, relations and associated attributes we will be displaying any related info in a table format.

+Below are some requirements to identify what needs to be implemented.
+For development purposes.

+### Table

 **An example would be:**

 | Entity_ID    | Entity_Type | Entity_Shape | Entity_Name |